TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 helm show values tyk-helm/tyk-hybrid > values.yaml
 ```

-3. For Tyk-hybrid chart we need to modify following values in your custom values.yaml file:
+3. For tyk-hybrid chart we need to modify following values in your custom values.yaml file: `gateway.rpc.rpcKey`, `gateway.rpc.apiKey`, `gateway.rpc.connString`.

-Launch the API Manager Dashboard.
+You can get the values from API Manager Dashboard.

-Within the API Manager Dashboard:
+- Launch the API Manager Dashboard.
-- Select or create your Hybrid user to be used as the login from your hybrid gateways.
+- Within the API Manager Dashboard, select or create a user to be used as the login from your Hybrid gateways.

-Add your dashboard users organisation ID in gateway.rpc.rpcKey value
+- Add your Hybrid user 'Tyk Dashboard API Access Credentials' in `gateway.rpc.apiKey` value
-Add your dashboard users API key in gateway.rpc.apiKey value
+- Add your Hybrid user 'Organisation ID' in `gateway.rpc.rpcKey` value
-Add your connection string to allow the Hybrid gateway to connect to your control plane in gateway.rpc.connString.
-On the Tyk Cloud Console find this value in the endpoints panel for your control plane deployment.
+- Add your MDCB connection string to allow the Hybrid gateway to connect to your control plane in `gateway.rpc.connString`.

-Then we can install the chart using our custom values file:
+4. Then we can install the chart using our custom values file:

 ```bash
 helm install tyk-hybrid tyk-helm/tyk-hybrid -f values.yaml -n tyk